LCDB 1.1: A Database Illustrating Learning Curves Are More Ill-Behaved Than Previously Thought: Discussion

 In contrast to \citet{mohr2022lcdb}, we do find significant amounts of ill-behavior using our improved LCDB 1.1.
 While peaking and dipping were previously known for LDA, Ridge, Nearest Centroid, and MLP \citep{viering2022shape}, their occurrence in realistic settings was not established.
 For the Sigmoid SVM, Naive Bayes, and KNN, it was not known ill-behavior was possible (either in toy or realistic settings).
 Ensemble methods have very well-behaved curves, yet we observe severe dipping on OpenML dataset 41027 \citep{van2014endgame}.
 The causes of these ill-behaviors remain unclear and present a challenging open problem.

 The shape analysis is challenging.
 Note that ill-behavior may change if curves are longer (especially dipping).
 It is also difficult to maintain statistical rigor and consistency; this is because the Bonferroni correction imposes different levels of stringency, for instance, when testing monotonicity (two anchors) and convexity (three anchors).
 Bonferroni is also quite pessimistic, and some subjective choices had to be made.
 For example, peaking can also be detected differently (see Appendix \ref{appendix: local mono}), yet results are similar.
+Moreover, we have performed additional analysis using slightly less conservative method called Holm’s Step-Down Procedure (Holm's method) \cite{james2013introduction}, in the sense that it will reject more null hypotheses, typically resulting in fewer Type II errors.
+This slightly increases the proportion of ill-behaved cases to 19\%, but preserves overall consistency (see Appendix \ref{appendix: holm's method}).
 An analysis using E-values \citep{ramdas2023game} or controlling the false discovery rate \citep{benjamini2010discovering} may alleviate inconsistency issues, but such an analysis is non-trivial, going beyond our main point.

 We have tried our best to make LCDB 1.1 fully reproducible, by using a docker container and fixed python package versions, yet we find that one LDA curve and several QDA curves are non-reproducible, likely due to numerical non-determinism of the singular value decomposition.
-For this reason, we have dropped the QDA learner from the analysis.
+For this reason, we exclude the QDA learner from the analysis but include its curves in the database.

-The next step is to investigate whether ill-behavior persists under hyperparameter tuning, which we leave for future work, since collecting learning curve data with tuning is computationally expensive (LCDB 1.1 already required 600K CPU hours; see Appendix \ref{appendix: broader discussion}).
-Moreover, hyperparameters in Scikit have reasonable defaults that are determined by the community, and as such the ill-behavior observed remain surprising and relevant, especially when persistent to different scalings.
+The next step is to investigate whether ill-behavior persists under hyperparameter tuning, which we leave for future work, since collecting learning curve data with tuning is computationally expensive (LCDB 1.1 already required 800K CPU hours; see Appendix \ref{appendix: broader discussion}).
+This investigation is particularly relevant for models that may exhibit strong sensitivity to hyperparameter settings, such as TabNet.
+Moreover, hyperparameters in Scikit have reasonable defaults determined by the community, and as such the ill-behavior observed remain surprising and relevant, especially when persistent to different scalings.
+Although our empirical analysis is scoped to error rate learning curves for classification, the observed ill-behaviors are not confined to this setting.
+It is therefore valuable to examine alternative evaluation metrics, such as AUC, F1 score, and log-loss, all of which we provide in LCDB 1.1.